MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-api/mapview-class.md

 ### BusinessLandmarksVisible

-Whether business landmarks (e.g., restaurants, hotels) are rendered on the map.
+Determines whether business landmarks (e.g., restaurants, hotels) are rendered on the map.

 **Android**